Enjoyed this? Why not try...

 Want to move fast?
 Jump to the right section below.

-The awesome thing about cross trainers is how effective they are for a full body workout.
+The awesome thing about cross trainers is how effective they are for a full-body workout.
 Your arms will benefit from moving the handles, building up your biceps and triceps whilst your shoulders support them.
-You'll also hit your chest as you push and your back as you pull.
+You’ll also hit your chest as you push and your back as you pull.

 Your abs and your core will also be engaged to keep things running smoothly.
-Your legs see a great benefit too, as everything from your glutes to your calves is used.
+Your legs see a great benefit, too, as everything from your glutes to your calves is used.

-HIIT, or high intensity interval training, involves repeated bursts of high intensity exercise with low intensity recovery periods.
+HIIT, or high-intensity interval training, involves repeated bursts of high-intensity exercise with low-intensity recovery periods.
 Regular HIIT workouts are hugely beneficial to your health and fitness, and they should also fit seamlessly into your day.
 Completing a HIIT workout just three times a week will see benefits and get you well on your way to achieving your fitness goals.

 There are many different ways that you can go about a cross trainer workout, but for this one, all you need is twenty minutes and your cross trainer.
 This is a great workout for building muscle mass, burning fat, increasing stamina and boosting cardio health.

 This cross trainer workout follows the basic principles of any HIIT workout.
-You will work at a high intensity for 30 seconds, and then a much lower intensity for the next minute.
+You will work at a high intensity for 30 seconds and then at a much lower intensity for the next minute.
 This is proven to be one of the best ways to burn a high number of calories in a short amount of time.
 Ready?
-Let's go.
+Let’s go.

 2 Minutes Low Intensity